 China may not sign a potash supply agreement with North America’s largest producers of the crop nutrient until next year as it holds out for a lower price than the one agreed to in the first half, according to Mosaic Co.
-(MOS)
+(MOS:US)

 China is “very determined” to pay less than the $470 a ton it negotiated for the first six months of 2012, Mosaic Chief Executive Officer Jim Prokopanko said.
 The country is being helped in the standoff by an increase in imports by rail from Belarus, he said yesterday in a telephone interview from Mosaic headquarters in Plymouth, Minnesota.